 Immigration officers use their knowledge of the law to check whether people arriving in the UK are allowed to enter.
 They also decide whether visitors are entitled to stay.

 - observing passengers passing through passport control areas

-- examining passports
+- examining passports and visas